 8) Action Plan for excess inventory management

-Excess and obsolete stock are the results of ineffective sales forecasting, planning or using a business model that fails to factor in product complexity and life cycles correctly.
+Excess and obsolete stock are the results of ineffective sales forecasting, planning, or using a business model that fails to factor in product complexity and life cycles correctly.

-Companies with efficient inventory management system create two task forces with linked action plans.
+Companies with efficient inventory management systems create two task forces with linked action plans.
 The first task force identifies the root causes and determines ways to reduce the creation of new excess and obsolete stock.

 The second focuses on ways to sell off the excess stock more effectively.
 It provides the sales team with a list of top excess or obsolete products to push to ensure that they’re discounting specified excess products.
 Thus, an action plan forms a quintessential part of these inventory management techniques.